 However, just two days later, a design error forced its closure due to excessive wobbling as people tried to cross it.
 Once extensive readjustments to the structure had been made, it finally reopened in 2002.

 Inaugurated in 2002, London’s City Hall is characterized by its futuristic oval shape.
 At 45 meters high, it boasts an innovative and energy efficient design.

-Upon climbing its unusual helical staircase, you will reach a breathtaking lookout from where you can see many of the city’s famous monuments.
+Upon climbing its unusual helical staircase with the audioguide (audioguides), you will reach a breathtaking lookout from where you can see many of the city’s famous monuments.

 The building serves as the Assembly Chamber and the offices for various city authorities.

 This landmark theater was constructed as a tribute to Prince Albert who died of cancer.
 His wife Queen Victoria inaugurated it in 1871.
 The highlight of the building is the impressive glass dome.

 Throughout the year, the hall hosts more than 400 shows of varying types: concerts, conferences, tennis matches, awards ceremonies, and the well-known Festival of Remembrance which pays homage to fallen British soldiers.